MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/in-meeting-notification-for-meeting.md

     }
     ```

-For more information on `targetedMeetingNotification`, see [Meeting apps APIs](meeting-apps-apis.md#targeted-meeting-notification-api).
+For more information on `targetedMeetingNotification` API, see [Meeting apps APIs](meeting-apps-apis.md#targeted-meeting-notification-api).

 ## Code sample